The ACP program is currently paused pending funding by Congress.

 3. Single Parent Project

-The Single Parent Project is also committed to helping single moms that don’t qualify for government programs.
+The Single Parent Project is also committed to helping single moms who don’t qualify for government programs.
 The organization does help with regular bills, groceries, gas, child care, and more, but they offer much more than that.
 The goal of this organization is to provide assistance that helps change lives – not just keep the lights on.

 Therefore, after the immediate needs are addressed, The Single Parent Project works with families to take care of mental health problems, substance abuse issues, and any other areas that might contribute to poverty.
 It also offers support groups and events to help better the whole family.